 The French daily newspaper, Le Figaro, prints a useful guide a day before to help shoppers map out their retail adventures.
 Be warned, there are a few retailers who don't play along with the annual markdowns including Louis Vuitton and Hermes.
 (Boo!)

 Check these websites to find out what our favorite Paris department stores will feature in the sales —

-This on-and-off New Year's Day celebration is definitely off for 2020.
-Despite what else you might have read, we spoke directly to the organizers and word is the parade will not be marching New Year's Day 2020 in Paris.
+This on-and-off New Year's Day celebration is definitely… unsure for 2020.
+We'll let you know when we find out more from the organizers!
 The parade normally starts and ends at Place de la Concorde, with a route that goes up Champs-Elysées to the Arc de Triomphe and circles back.
 Check back to see if the parade will march in 2021.

 Attention trendsetters — if you are in Paris, you must attend the style universe at Maison & Objet for the latest in home interior and decoration ideas.
 At Maison, see the newest home interior and decoration solutions.
 At Objet, discover the best in accessories organized by category.